Newark Broad Street station: History

 The current station is the second on the site.
 The original station opened on November 19, 1836, at the east end of the opening segment of the Morris and Essex Railroad to Orange; for the first couple of decades trains east of Newark ran over the New Jersey Rail Road to Jersey City.
 The present station opened in 1903 after two years of construction, located on the Delaware, Lackawanna and Western Railroad main line from Hoboken to Denville, Scranton and Buffalo The Newark Drawbridge connecting to the station and crossing the Passaic River to the east also opened in 1903.
 A number of western expansions were built, and Hoboken Terminal, the current eastern end of the line, opened in 1907.
 In 1945, the Morris and Essex Railroad officially merged into the Lackawanna Railroad, which had leased it since 1868 (though the Morris and Essex' separate identity had been largely lost years before).
 DL&W merged with the Erie Railroad in 1960 to form the Erie Lackawanna Railroad, which was absorbed by Conrail in 1976; NJ Transit has operated all passenger service since 1983.

 The station had served several Lackawanna and then Erie Lackwanna passenger trains.
 These included the Lake Cities, Owl/New York Mail, Twilight/Pocono Express and the DLW flagship train, the Phoebe Snow.
 However, all intercity service ended by 1970.

 The station building has been listed in the state and federal registers of historic places since 1984 and is part of the Operating Passenger Railroad Stations Thematic Resource.

 Renovation

 From 2004 to 2008 the station was renovated.
 The station changed from having two outside low platforms, with walkways across one track to the middle track, to having two high platforms, one of them an island platform, to facilitate cross-platform transfers.
 The historic westbound shelter was removed in the project and new westbound waiting areas were built.

 Proposed Scranton–New York City line

 In 2023, a new Amtrak line was proposed between Scranton and New York with an estimated half a million riders annually by 2030.
 It is planned to hit 110 mph.
 The closest station to the New York Penn Station on the line is Newark Broad Street.
-The next stop will be either Morristown station or Montclair station depending on the schedule it is running.
+The next stop will be either Morristown station or Montclair's Bay Street station depending on the schedule it is running.